flathub/org.apache.jmeter/README.md

 Unofficial Apache JMeter Flatpak package.

-Currently waiting for [official response](https://bz.apache.org/bugzilla/show_bug.cgi?id=66258) as is recommended by the [Flathub App Submission](https://github.com/flathub/flathub/wiki/App-Submission) page.
+Waiting for [official response](https://bz.apache.org/bugzilla/show_bug.cgi?id=66258) in order to give them the control of this repository.

 ## Permissions